michaelBenin/grunt-browser-dependencies/docs/grunt-browser-dependencies-overview.md

-Download js files from the web
+Download js files from the web, contain browserify shim config.